remerjohnson/ontology-exercise/README.md

 # Ontology Mapping Exercise

 This repository is a programming exercise whose aim it is to map ontology terms/id when given an existing ontology file.
-Documentation will exist in this README, along with in a Jupyter Notebook.
+Documentation will exist in this README, and a Jupyter Notebook within the folder `/documentation/`.

 ### Using the package `rdfpandas`